josephtjohnson/FE_P2/README.md

 ## Credit

-Udacity - for the start code and lessons that made this possible.
+Udacity - for the starter code and lessons that made this possible.